Skip to main content

 What causes an overactive bladder?

 With a healthy bladder, the brain signals that the bladder is getting full, but there is time to wait to go to the bathroom.
-With overactive bladder, there is no waiting.
+With an overactive bladder, there is no waiting.
 People often feel a sudden urge to urinate.
 This also can happen if the bladder is not full.

-If the nerve signals between the bladder and brain do not work properly, overactive bladder can result.
+If the nerve signals between the bladder and brain do not work properly, an overactive bladder can result.
 Overactive bladder also can occur when your bladder muscles are too active, causing the bladder muscles to contract and pass urine before the bladder is full.
 This sudden, strong urge to urinate is called urinary urgency.

 When is it important to talk to a health care provider?